- DarkLight

 Filtering data

 You can use the dashboard’s date filter to choose the timeframe or the exact dates you want to view.
 By default, the data for the selected dates will be compared to the previous timeframe of the same length.
-For example, if you select Yesterday (July 1, 2024), you’ll see a comparison between the data for July 1, 2024 and the data for June 30, 2024.
-The rate of change between the periods is measured in percentage points and is displayed next to each metric.
+For example, if you select Last 7 days (July 1 to July 7, 2024), you’ll see a comparison between the data for that period and the data for the previous 7 days (June 24 to June 30, 2024).

 Key metrics